Bekim Balaj: UEFA Euro 2016 campaign

 He scored his first competitive goal for Albania on 7 September 2014 against Portugal in the opening match of the UEFA Euro 2016 qualifier, which Albania won 1–0.
 Balaj described his goal as a "striker" goal.

 On 21 May 2016, Balaj was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro 2016 squad on 31 May.

 Balaj was an unused substitute in two first matches against Switzerland in a 0–1 loss and hosts France where they lost 2–0, then played as a substitute in the next match against Romania for Armando Sadiku which scored the goal for the historical 1–0 Albania's win.
 Albania finished the group in the third position with three points and with a goal difference –2, and was ranked last in the third-placed teams, which eventually eliminated them.

 2018 FIFA World Cup qualification

 In the 2018 FIFA World Cup qualification opening match against Macedonia on 5 September 2016, Balaj came in as a 60th-minute substitute replacing the Midfielder Amir Abrashi to play in the attack line forming a duo partnership among Armando Sadiku.
 In the 75th minute the match was interrupted at score 1–1 due to the weather conditions and the remained 15 minutes were played in the next day.
 In the penultimate minute Balaj scored a goal to give Albania's the 2–1 victory.

 Personal life

+Following Albania's historic participation at UEFA Euro 2016, Balaj was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.

-Balaj is considered a 'Don Juan' and has been in relationships with several models, including Einxhel Shkira, Viola Spiro, Elita Rudin, and Ilda Bejleri.
+Balaj is considered a 'Don Juan' and has been in relationships with several models, including Einxhel Shkira, Viola Spiro, Elita Rudi, and Ilda Bejleri.